B i o g r a p h y

 "Sometimes, someone comes along that makes me remember why I so enjoy listening to music and doing this show."
 Trish Lewis, The Eclectic Chair

-Twenty Lies and Other Stories, released in the fall of 2104, includes eleven original tales of love lost, love won, and the choices faced by a number of memorable characters.
+Twenty Lies and Other Stories, released in the fall of 2014, included eleven original tales of love lost, love won, and the choices faced by a variety of heroes and heroines.

-The band features nationally recognized musicians Kenny Kosek (Jerry Garcia, James Taylor) on fiddle, John Widgren (Martina McBride, Toby Keith) on pedal steel and Howard Emerson (Billy Joel, Eric Andersen) on guitar.
+The band featured nationally recognized musicians Kenny Kosek (Jerry Garcia, James Taylor) on fiddle, John Widgren (Martina McBride, Toby Keith) on pedal steel and Howard Emerson (Billy Joel, Eric Andersen) on guitar.

 "One of the Ten Best CDs (Twenty Lies And Other Stories) of 2014."